vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/migrations.md

   deployer.deploy(Migrations);
 };
 ```
-In the first line we are getting the compiled smart-contract from the `build` directory.
+In the first line we are getting an instance of our smart contract's code:

 `var Migrations = artifacts.require("./Migrations.sol")`

-After that we are deploying the contract with these lines
+After that we are deploying the contract with these lines:
 ```
 module.exports = function(deployer) {
   deployer.deploy(Migrations);
 };
 ```
-This is just simple deployment script, if we need we can make more complex deployment with link libraries and deploy contract and pass the address in other contract that we will deploy as well.
+This is just a simple deployment script - if we need we can create more complex deployment tasks, with parameters, linked libraries, and we can pass the addresses in other contracts that we will deploy as well.

-### Lets Migrate Contract
+### Let's Migrate a Contract
-Let's make it from scratch, first we will write a contract and we will write a migration for it after that we will run it.
-When we finish with this contract we will make more advanced migration.
+Let's make it from scratch - first we will write a contract, then we will write a migration for it, and then we will run it.
+When we finish with this contract, we will write a more advanced migration.

 ```js
 pragma solidity ^0.4.24;